-Juvenile polyposis syndrome is an inherited condition that is characterized by the development of hamartomatous polyps throughout the digestive tract.
+Juvenile polyposis syndrome (JPS) is an inherited condition that is characterized by the development of polyps throughout the digestive tract.
 Most juvenile polyps are benign (noncancerous), but on occasion, these polyps can become cancerous.

 Two findings make up Peutz-Jeghers syndrome: intestinal hamartomatous polyps and blue/black freckling or macules that can be seen on the lips, mouth, nostrils, hands, feet and genitalia.